-In 2016, Washoe County School District (WCSD) achieved a new high for graduation rate, with 77 percent of students graduating on-time with their four-year cohort.
-This represents an increase of 11 percentage points since 2012.
+In 2017, Washoe County School District (WCSD) achieved a new high for graduation rate, with 84 percent of students graduating on-time with their four-year cohort, representing an increase of 18 percentage points since 2012.
 The Class of 2017 was the first class to eclipse the 80% mark since the 4-Year Cohort Graduation Rate has been reported.
 This is truly a new era for WCSD!

-The line graph presented here displays the four-year cohort graduation rate in WCSD and in the state of Nevada from 2010 through 2016.
-The figure shows an improvement in WCSD from 62% in 2010 to 77% in 2016.
-Importantly, WCSD has posted record highs each year for each of the past four graduating classes.
+The line graph presented here displays the four-year cohort graduation rate in WCSD and in the state of Nevada from 2010 through 2017.
+The figure shows an improvement in WCSD from 62% in 2010 to 84% in 2017.
+Importantly, WCSD has posted record highs each year for each of the past five graduating classes.
 This shows that the hard work of our students, parents, and educators is paying off more and more each year, as more students cross the graduation stage on their way to new opportunities.

 Both systems have progressed substantially over time, but still have much room to improve in order to fulfill the promise of a New Nevada to meet the economic and workforce needs of this century.
 In fact, we must increase our graduation rates even more to achieve 90% by 2020.